maverickcdn/tempmon/README.md

 Script will send to router log average/high/low CPU temperatures for logging session at set logging interval

-Set logging interval - edit log_interval (0-59 for minutes, 0-23 for hours, days) default: 1
+Set logging interval - edit log_interval (0-59 for minutes, 0-23 for hours, days) default: 6

-Set logging interval unit - edit log_interval_unit (m for minutes, h for hours, d for days) default: d
+Set logging interval unit - edit log_interval_unit (m for minutes, h for hours, d for days) default: h

-Polling frequency in seconds of CPU temp - edit poll_freq default: 15 (secs) (min 2)
+Polling frequency in seconds of CPU temp - edit poll_freq default: 20 (secs) (min 2)

 Monitor script does not survive reboots.
 If you wish, add an entry to /jffs/scripts/services-start and call this script to start a new monitor instance on reboot